Valdr687/Documents/Anglais/README.md

 ***

-Feel free to use this content for educational purposes.
+Feel free to use this content as long as you respect the licence.

+>I shall not be held responsible if a word is missing.
+I find my work incomplete feel free to open a pull request.

 > We need to implement avant-garde laisser-faire policies to protect pâtissiers and their protégées after the recent coup d'état.